yingtaoluo/Complex-Wavelet-Inception-GAN-Audio-Synthesis/README.md

 ![image](https://github.com/yingtaoluo/Complex-Wavelet-Inception-GAN-Audio-Synthesis/blob/master/stft.vs.wsst.png)
 ## How does this mel-scaled scalogram look like?
 The proposed Mel-scaled scalogram can be viewed as a higher time-resolution time-frequency image.
 For example, while STFT transforms a (16000) shaped audio into (128x128) spectrogram, our method transforms it into (128x16000) scalogram, without time-domain "downscale" error.
 In CV, higher-resolution image synthesis improves the authenticity and quality of generated image.
 In machine hearing, we can also foresee that such an improvement can bring about a more perfect hearing experience.
-## Author Affiliation Information (Temporarily)
+## Author Affiliation Information
-Yingtao Luo, Siqi Sun, Kun He, et al., Huazhong University of Science and Technology, et al.
+Yingtao Luo, Siqi Sun.